The Shandong Blog

 Acer truncatum Flower God, a dwarf Shandong maple.
 This Shantung maple is in bonsai training.

+Wow.
 Flower God dwarf, the miracle tree, in bonsai training with new pink growth on June 16, 2017.

 Acer truncatum Super Dragon Shandong maple.
 Shape and colors of this Shantung maple.